Willard L. 'Red' Forney founded this company in Carlisle PA, in 1975 to manufacture realistic looking Standard

 Delton Locomotives.
 Red Forney also created about 10 stamped steel diesel switch engine bodies in Standard gauge

-for Glenn Gerhart, who fitted them with Glenn power trucks.
+for Glenn Gerhard, who fitted them with Glenn power trucks.
 These locos have been found in mining train sets that

 included Forney built small 4-wheel ore cars.
 The bins of these cars do not tilt, and the four wheels of each car